trughooputh/guide-first-job-junior-dev/README.md

 Networking is a powerful tool in the job search process:

 - **Leverage LinkedIn**: Regularly update LinkedIn with posts about your projects, industry insights, and learning progress.
 This visibility helps connect with recruiters and potential mentors.
-- **Engage in the Community**: Join tech communities, participate in discussions, and attend local or virtual meetups.
-Sites like [Dev.to](https://dev.to/) and [Hashnode](https://hashnode.com/) are great places to start.
+- **Engage in the Community**: Join tech communities, participate in discussions, and attend local or virtual meetups to discover about opportunities.
 - **Share Industry News and Insights**: Show your awareness of current trends, such as new React or Node.js versions.
 This demonstrates that you stay up-to-date with the industry.

 ### Engaging with the Tech Community